Maes95/NodeJS-WebChat/README.md

 # NodeJS-WebChat

-This is a WebChat with Node.js.
+This is a WebChat with Node.js and SocketIO.

 # Prerequisites